mountaincharlie/project-one-rock-climbing/README.md

 ## Credits [**to complete**]
 ---
+Done:
+* Google Fonts [add-link] for fonts used

+To Do:
 * mention the Site Credits page which is on the site
 * links to things you borrowed from/were inspired by
     * content (text/icons)